Australian-Imaging-Service/charts/releases/xnat/charts/xnat-web/README.md

 ## Parameters

+## ActiveMQ (Issue #175)

+This chart can inject Spring ActiveMQ client configuration into the XNAT web pod.

+For Kubernetes ServiceAccount JWT authentication (OAuth/Bearer-style), set:

+- `activemq.enabled=true`
+- `activemq.auth.mode=serviceAccountJwt`

+The chart will mount a projected ServiceAccount token at `activemq.auth.serviceAccountJwt.tokenPath` and start Tomcat with `SPRING_ACTIVEMQ_PASSWORD` loaded from that file.

+Notes:
+- Kubernetes will automatically rotate the projected token file.
+- The application must reconnect/reload credentials to fully benefit from token rotation.

 The following tables list the configuration parameters of the XNAT-web Chart and their default values.

 | Parameter                                   | Description                                                                          | Default |